johnnytam100/FPredX/README.md

 This repository contains the FPredX models for the prediction of excitation maximum, emission maximum, brightness and oligomeric state of fluorescent proteins.

+Tam, C.; Zhang, K.Y.J.
+FPredX: Interpretable models for the prediction of spectral maxima, brightness, and oligomeric states of fluorescent proteins.
+Proteins 2021, doi:10.1002/prot.26270.

 # Prerequisites

 Step1: Please install the following